Department of World Languages and Cultures

 - Earned Master’s in German language or a related field from an accredited institution;

 Complete applications consist of a single PDF file containing

 3) Two-page statement of teaching experience and philosophy; and

 4) Three letters of recommendation that speak to teaching experience.

-Completed applications should be addressed to the Chair of the Department of World Languages and Cultures, Dr. Leonard Muaka, and emailed to firstname.lastname@example.org with a copy to email@example.com.
+Completed applications should be addressed to the Chair of the Department of World Languages and Cultures, Dr. Leonard Muaka and emailed to email@example.com.
 Screening will begin immediately and continue until the positions are filled.
-The desired starting date is August 16, 2022.
-Additional details and information can be found at https://wlc.howard.edu/
+The desired starting date is January 1, 2023.
+Additional details and information can be found at http://wlc.howard.edu.

 The University does not discriminate on the basis of race, color, national and ethnic origin, sex, sexual orientation, gender or gender identity, marital status, religion, disability or protected veterans status.
 Veterans and people with disabilities are encouraged to apply.
 Inquiries regarding provisions for persons with disabilities or veterans status, Equal Employment Opportunity and Title IX should be directed to the Office of Employee Relations and Equal Employment Opportunity at 202-806-1280.